Pandora1337/DevOps-Practice/iac-terraform/Readme.md

 ![Screenshot from 2025-04-01 22-43-52](https://github.com/user-attachments/assets/741caefc-22c5-418a-86be-067c195db15d)
 ![Screenshot from 2025-04-01 23-06-59](https://github.com/user-attachments/assets/03e5fbb1-0911-4a99-bd21-b8ef1594d6ca)

-5. (Optional) Generate new keys on instance deployment.
+5. (Optional) To use your own keys on instance deployment, instead of generating new ones.
-Add the following code:
+Remove the following code:
 ```
 # Creates new key on AWS
 resource "aws_key_pair" "testkey" {